 - Security: automatic fare collection systems operate under strict security protocols

-- Accessibility: every rider, no matter their preferences, can use public transit in the most convenient way (fares can be processed via mobile phones, paper tickets, smart cards, even bank cards)
+- Accessibility: every rider, no matter their preferences, can use public transit in the most convenient way (fares can be processed via mobile phones, paper tickets, smart cards, and even bank cards)

 - Data management: automated reports and aggregated data help transit professionals take better decisions regarding the optimization of routes and schedules